Infectious disease information

 Infectious (or communicable) diseases include illnesses such as measles, tuberculosis (TB), whooping cough (pertussis) and many different “bugs” that can give people vomiting and diarrhoea.
 These diseases are called “infectious” because they can spread to other people, sometimes very quickly.

-If you are found to have an infectious disease that must be notified (by law) to the Southern DHB's public health service (Public Health South), you will be contacted after you have seen by your doctor by one of our staff, who will ask you some further questions about your illness.
+If you are found to have an infectious disease that must be notified (by law) to the Te Whatu Ora Southern's public health service (Public Health South), you will be contacted after you have seen by your doctor by one of our staff, who will ask you some further questions about your illness.
 This is to help our staff advise you (and those looking after you) about how to reduce the risk of the illness spreading to others.